-“Again, this can be benign from something as simple as indigestion or a tight abdominal wall muscle,” says pain specialist Jacob Teitelbaum, MD (internal medicine), founder of the Fatigue and Fibromyalgia Practitioners Network.
-His latest book is “The Fatigue and Fibromyalgia Solution” (Avery Penguin 2013).
+“Again, this can be benign from something as simple as indigestion or a tight abdominal wall muscle,” says pain specialist Jacob Teitelbaum, MD, medical director of the Fibromyalgia and Fatigue Centers nationally, and author of “The Fatigue and Fibromyalgia Solution.”

 “But if it is a new pain, especially if it is severe and the surgery was recent, call your physician,” continues Dr. Teitelbaum.

 “Any severe abdominal pain, especially if associated with vomiting without diarrhea, or with severe tenderness when pushing on the abdomen, should be checked.

 “If the surgery was recent, concerns include a rupture or infection, or obstruction from an adhesion.”

 These last few possible causes are life threatening.
 Waste no time getting to the emergency room.
 What seems like even a minor delay can be the difference between life and death.

 Another possible cause of pain in the belly region after gastric bypass surgery is that of kidney stones, since the procedure alters the way the body absorbs oxalate and calcium.

 This problem, though, would not occur right away; it’s a possible long-term complication.

 A surgeon earns between $4,000 and $6,000 per operation.

 A Fresno, California team of three physicians performed 1,128 gastric bypass operations in a single year.